About the National Provider Identifier (NPI)

 Get the full NPI Registry Database, Ready to Use

 CarePrecise offers the full FOIA-permissioned NPI Registry database, ready to use on your computer.
-Includes all 7.4 million physicians, clinics, nurses, dentists – all HIPAA-covered U.S. healthcare providers.
-Order a full download that you can use immediately in Microsoft Office's Access software, or upload to your own FileMaker Pro or other database software.
+Includes all 8.8 million physicians, clinics, nurses, dentists – all HIPAA-covered U.S. healthcare providers.
+Order a full download that you can use immediately in Microsoft Office Access software, or upload to your own FileMaker Pro or other database software.

 One-time Purchase: